-Borrowings include index-linked bonds and fixed-rate bonds, fixed-rate loans and intra-group loans.
+Borrowings include index-linked bonds, fixed-rate bonds, floating-rate loans and fixed-rate loans.
 The fair value of borrowings is determined using observable quoted market prices where this is available or by discounting the expected future cashflows using appropriate available market data and a credit risk adjustment representative of the Group.